Unique Things to do in Da Nang Vietnam

 See more like this in our Jumping Jedd Gallery!

 Another potential stop – when it’s open – is the peaceful bamboo gardens (Sơn Trà Tịnh Viên).
-It’s supposed to be open on weekends, but the gate was locked on Saturday morning.
+It hasn’t always been open when we’ve gone, and there’s not a ton to do there besides sit and relax, but keep an eye out for the turtle in the pond.

 Marble Mountains Da Nang